 - Skip This Part if You’re Eating: Yet another anticipated Clean Water Act attack concerns a regulation with a viscerally gross title: the “Sewage Blending Rule.”
 This would make it easier for wastewater treatment plants to release raw sewage blended with treated wastewater into waterways, if their treatment systems get overwhelmed by major “wet weather” events.
 (In related news, the climate crisis will bring more of these events.)

 - Another Crappy Loophole: Finally, the Trump administration has adopted a radical new interpretation of some facets of the Clean Water Act, creating a water pollution loophole.
 The Trump administration’s EPA issued guidance that pollution discharges into protected waters via groundwater are categorically excluded from Clean Water Act regulation.
 In other words, polluters can get away with sullying clean water by indirectly disposing of their waste through groundwater.
-Earthjustice is heading to the Supreme Court in November 2019 on a case related to this very issue.
+Earthjustice went to the U.S. Supreme Court in November 2019 on a case related to this very issue.
 (See our online explainer: The Clean Water Case of the Century.)

 What Can I Do to Stop This?

 It’s understandable if you feel queasy after reading about the Dirty Water Rule, the Toxic Water Rule, the Sewage Blending Rule, and all of the other nefarious changes spearheaded by Trump’s so-called Environmental Protection Agency.
 But there are ways to weigh in and help oppose these rule changes!
 One thing you can do is reach out to your elected officials and tell them to stand up against Trump’s attacks on the Clean Water Act.
 And, look out for action alerts from Earthjustice and other organizations to join the opposition as these changes are formally proposed — consider signing up for email updates if you haven’t already.